-- 1. Unplug microwave oven or disconnect power. - 2.
+- 1. Disconnect power or unplug microwave oven. - 2.
 Remove the vent cover mounting screws. - 3.
 Tip the cover forward, then lift out to remove.

-4. Lift the back of the charcoal filter.
+Lift the back of the charcoal filter.
 Slide the filter straight out.

 5. Slide a new charcoal filter into place.
 The filter should rest at the angle shown.